 It was my work experience at Procter & Gamble managing a global development project that led me to pursue graduate studies in organizational behavior and inspired my initial research on enhancing the impact of diversity in teams.
-My research on customer interactions and service delivery blossomed during a survey methods course in graduate school and has led to more recent studies of digital coupons and retailing.
-My current interest in collaborative consumption and related entrepreneurial venture stems from discussions about the sharing economy with Millennial students in my Consumers, Environment and Sustainable Consumption class.
-I am especially energized by the opportunity to work with industry on research, which I find to be a very rewarding experience.
+My research on customer interactions and service delivery blossomed during a survey methods course in graduate school and has led to more recent studies of digital coupons and mobile retailing.
+My current research on employee engagement in collaborative consumption stems from discussions about the sharing economy with my Millennial students.
+I am especially interested in opportunities to consult and collaborate with industry partners on research projects, which I find to be a very rewarding experience.

 Collaborative consumption and employee engagement

 Consumers, Environment & Sustainable Consumption (RCSC 150 B1)

 Introduction to Retailing (RCSC 214)

 Senior Capstone — Retail Consulting & Entrepreneurship (RCSC 498)

 Please contact Dr. Bhappu if you are unable to locate one of the publications listed below: